bakerbrown/x10i-python-wrapper/README.md

 # x10i-python-wrapper
-A wrapper for the Heber x10i I/O C++ API
+A Python wrapper for the Heber x10i I/O C++ API